 All cells contain three basic features:

-Genetic material (DNA and RNA), which carries the instructions for the
+- Genetic material (DNA and RNA), which carries the instructions for the production of proteins.

 Apart from these three similarities, cell structure and form are very diverse and are therefore difficult to generalize.
 Some cells are single, independent units and spend their entire existence as individual cells (these are the single-celled organisms such as amoebas and bacteria).
 Other cells are part of multicellular organisms and cannot survive alone.

 One major difference among cells is the presence or absence of a nucleus, which is a subcellular structure that contains the genetic material.
 Prokaryotic cells (which include bacteria) lack a nucleus, whereas eukaryotic cells (which include protozoans, animal and plant cells) contain a nucleus.